AI-Generated Brand Images

 Style Guides for AI Art

 Create a one-page style guide: color palette (hex codes), tone (professional, playful, minimal), composition rules, what to avoid, and example prompts that work.
-Share with anyone generating images.
-Update as you learn what works.
+Share with anyone generating images for your brand.
+Update it as you learn what works.

 Commercial Usage Rights

-Check each tool terms.
-Commercial use varies.
-Some allow it on paid plans; others restrict.
-Read the license.
-Training data: some tools train on scraped web images.
-Legal risk for similar outputs.
+Check the terms for each tool before using images commercially.
+Commercial use varies: some allow it on paid plans; others restrict.
+Training data is another consideration — some tools train on scraped web images, which carries legal risk.
 Adobe Firefly uses licensed data.
-Output ownership: usually you if terms allow commercial use.
-Confirm before publishing.
+Output ownership is usually yours if the terms allow commercial use, but confirm before publishing.
 Avoid generating logos or real people without permission.

 When to Use AI vs. Stock vs. Custom

 AI — Concept work, mood boards, illustrations, rapid iteration.
-When you need volume or exploration.
+When you need volume or creative exploration.

 Stock — Photos of real people, places, products.
 When you need authenticity.